guochengqian/deep_learning_phd_wiki/docs/index.rst

 ..
-Torch Points 3D documentation master file, created by sphinx-quickstart on Wed Mar 18 08:19:48 2020.
+Deep Learning PhD WiKi documentation master file, created by sphinx-quickstart on Tue Nov 24 10:30:04 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.